 In most garden centres if any plants are on sale it is usually the blue variety, although many seed companies sell a much wider range.
 As shown in the images Ipomoea are just as lovely in pink.

 Morning glory look spectacular twinning through other plants in a mixed border.
 Ipomoea are not an easy plant to grow, but every year I try, with mixed results depending on the season.
 In a good year Morning Glory make a super annual climbing plant with trumpets of flowers.

 The plants do need to be established to bloom, which means it is a good idea to germinate early to give them a longer growing period, but not too early or the cold will be a problem.
 Unless you are in sheltered spot don't plant out until June when it is warmer.
 If you get caught out cover with a fleece to protect from cold.

-Ipomoea are vigorous and grow well but tend to flower best in warm summers, and in the warmer more sheltered spots.
+Morning Glory are vigorous and grow well, but tend to flower best in warmer summers, and in the warmer more sheltered parts of the UK.
 In a good year when they flower well, Ipomoea are a captivating climber which is why I try to grow them each year in the hope of a good summer.
-Impossible to resist a few more images below.
+Impossible to resist.

 Ipomoea, when grown in this country, will not survive a winter and are treated as annuals which means the grow and flower all in one season.

 Morning Glory, although lovely is a delicate annual climbing plant, and may not suit all gardens a more robust choice of annuals would be Sweet Peas, and for perennial climbing plants take a look at Ideas for other climbing plants